background

 Quick Ratio = (Cash + Marketable Securities + Accounts Receivable) ÷ Current Liabilities

-Compared to the current ratio, the quick ratio is perceived as the more conservative measure of liquidity.
+Compared to the current ratio, the quick ratio is perceived as the more conservative measure of liquidity, considering only cash and

-When it comes to modeling working capital, the primary modeling challenge is to determine the operating drivers that need to be attached to each working capital line item.
+On the subject of modeling working capital in a financial model, the primary challenge is determining the operating drivers that must be attached to each working capital line item.

-How to Reconcile Working Capital on Cash Flow Statement
+How to Reconcile Change in NWC on Cash Flow Statement

 The balance sheet organizes items based on liquidity, but the cash flow statement organizes items based on their nature.